Overview

 mvn xray:import-features -Dxray.reportFile=target/*.xml -Dxray.testExecInfoJson=testExecInfo.json -Dxray.testInfoJson=testInfo.json

-One of the possible workflows for using Gherkin-based frameworks is to use Git (or another versioning control system) as the master to store the corresponding .feature files.
-To provide visibility of Test results for these Tests (i.e. Gherkin scenarios), these need to exist in Xray beforehand.
-Therefore, you need to import/synchronize them to Xray.
+One of the possible workflows for using Gherkin-based frameworks is to use git (or other versioning control system) as the master to store the corresponding .feature files (more info here).
+In order to provide visibility of test results for these tests (i.e. gherkin Scenarios), these need to exist in Xray beforehand.
+Therefore, we need to import/synchronize them to Xray.
+Note that there is no direct integration; the integration is adhoc, i.e., the following task is run on a local copy of the respository where the .features are stored in.

 mvn clean compile test xray:import-features -Dxray.inputFeatures=features/

-How Xray relates the Scenarios/Background to the corresponding Test or Precondition Issues is described in Xray technical documentation (e.g., Xray cloud docs, Xray server/DC docs).
+Note: how Xray relates the Scenarios/Background to the corresponding Test or Precondition issues is described in Xray technical documentation (e.g., Xray cloud docs, Xray server/DC docs).

 ---|---|---|---|---|